okuvshynov/vimqq/README.md

 Later

-- [ ] incremental search with something like tool use.
-Which ctags to follow, which symbols to lookup, etc.
+- [ ] incremental context retrieval/search with tool use.
+Which ctags to follow, which symbols to lookup, etc. something with language server?
+E.g. let LLM natigate with YCM-like commands?
 - [ ] recording some feedback (e.g. good answer, wrong answer, etc).

 old completed: